Melbourne's most specialised Arts and Education copywriter and SEO analyst

 The times they are a-changin'...

 2020 hasn't been a good year for many of us, and the global situation has led many people to make a change in careers.
-Personally, for the last fifteen years, I've been teaching English as an Additional Language in universities and schools all over China and Melbourne, and writing, editing and publishing for over twenty.
-I'm going to continue to do all of this, minus the teaching (for now).
+For the last fifteen years, I've been teaching English as an Additional Language (EAL) all over China and Melbourne, and writing, editing, publishing, and being involved in almost all forms of art and their businesses for nearly thirty.
+Therefore, I've now combined these experiences (and loves) by providing copywriting and SEO services to these two industries - the arts and EAL - because I know them inside out.

-I hold a BA in Arts Business, a Grad Cert in English Literature, a Grad Dip in Editing, a CELTA certificate, and a Masters in TESOL (Teaching English as a Second or Other Language).
+I hold Masters in TESOL (Teaching English as a Second or Other Language), a Bachelor of Arts in Arts Business, a Grad Cert in English Literature, a Grad Dip in Editing, a CELTA certificate, and various SEO certificates.
 Check out some of my academic qualifications here.

 Very importantly, in 2006, I had an opportunity to teach English in Wuhan, central China.
 I intended to stay for one year, but I stayed in China (moving to Nanjing in 2009), for eight and a half.
-The reasons why I stayed are all in my book, “Chicken Same Duck Talk” (available here - keep scrolling to read more about the book).
+My diaries of these years became my debut book, “Chicken Same Duck Talk” (available here - keep scrolling to read more).

 For the past thirty odd years, I've had my writing published in dozens of street press, magazines, anthologies, journals and websites.
 I combine that innate sense of how to make a piece of writing work, with all the knowledge of English that a Masters in TESOL, and fifteen year’s experience teaching English, brings.